bovidiu/js-sharing-buttons/Readme.md

 * Pinterest

 #Install
-You can use composer to install it `composer require bovidiu/js-sharing-bootstrap`
+You can use composer to install it `composer require bovidiu/js-sharing-bootstrap` or npm `npm i js-sharing-buttons`

 Or implement it manually by adding the script in the footer of the pagelike: